mshideler/Kickstarter-Analysis/README.md

-# Kickstarter Campaigns Analysis and Recommendationsodule 1 - Kickstarter Analysis in Excel
+# Kickstarter Campaigns Analysis and Recommendations